michaelb/sniprun/README.md

 - **Silent fail**: the sniprun binary may be incompatible with your distro/OS/arch.
 Use `bash ./install.sh 1` as post-install to compile locally.

-## Changelog && roadmap
+## Changelog && Roadmap

 v1, the first stable version, is out!

 It's been quite a journey already.
 For history fans:
 [Changelog](CHANGELOG.md)

-The next version will include LSP support for very interesting mechanics, but is not planned yet, and won't be ready anytime soon.
+Writing down some ideas here for future features:
+- LSP support (for File and Project support levels)
+- auto-print if only an expression is sniprun'd
+- allow running directly functions with arguments provided on the command line

+I'm currently taking a break from the sniprun project, especially developping complex features, but I will maintain this project and review PRs happily!

 ## Contribute

-It's super easy: see [contributing](CONTRIBUTING.md).
+It's super easy: see the exhaustive (but simple I hope) [CONTRIBUTING.md](CONTRIBUTING.md).
 I actually thought out the project structure so you only have to worry about one file (yours), when creating an interpreter.
 All you have to do is copy the example.rs interpreter and modify some parts to suit the language you wish to support.